shenwei1231/DeepContour/readme.txt

 d) Finally, optionally download the BSDS500 dataset (necessary for evaluation): http://www.eecs.berkeley.edu/Research/Projects/CS/vision/grouping/ After downloading BSR/ should contain BSDS500, bench, and documentation.
+ The path of the BSDS500 dataset should be YourCodePath/BSR/BSDS500/data/

 e) A fully trained deep contour model (deep_contour_model) for RGB images is available as part of this release.
 The architecture of the used deep network is described in deploy_cov4.prototxt.

 ###################################################################